LinkoraApp/sync-server/README.md

 **Cannot connect to server from Linkora app**
 - Verify you're using `https://` in the connection URL
 - Check if the server port is allowed through your firewall
-- Ensure you're using the correct `hostAddress` (not `localhost`) when connecting from other devices
+- Ensure you're using the server machine's IPv4 address (not `localhost`) when connecting from other devices
 - Verify the `serverAuthToken` matches between server and client

 **Server fails to start**